UI customization guide

 -

 Assign to agent button.
 Clicking the button reassigns the conversation to the agent whose avatar you clicked.
-The configuration property com.unblu.conversation.invitation.allowSecondaryAgentsToSetNewAssignee specifies if secondary agents may reassign conversations.
+The button only appears if you click the avatar of an agent.

 -

 Remove participant button.
 Clicking the button removes that user from the conversation and starts their offboarding process.
-The configuration property com.unblu.conversation.ui.removeParticipant specifies who may remove individual participants from a conversation.
+The configuration property com.unblu.conversation.ui.removeParticipant specifies who may remove participants from a conversation.

 -